okyeron/fates/README.md

 This will play a female voice saying "front right" and "front left" in each channel 3 times.

-Record audio from the inputs
-`arecord -f dat -vv -V stereo -d 15 ~/audio-test.wav`
+Record 15 seconds of audio from the inputs and save to a .wav file `arecord -f dat -vv -V stereo -d 15 ~/audio-test.wav`

 Play back the same audio file